greenelab/deep-review/all-sections.md

 Although the application of deep learning to patient treatment is just beginning, we expect a dramatic increase in methods aiming to recommend patient treatment, predict treatment outcomes, and guide future development of new therapies.
-Specifically, effort in this area aims to identify drug targets and interactions or predict drug response.
-One recent approach uses deep learning on protein structures to predict drug interactions and drug bioactivity [@Z7fd0BYf].
+Specifically, one type of effort in this area aims to identify drug targets and interactions or predict drug response.
+One approach uses deep learning on protein structures to predict drug interactions and drug bioactivity [@Z7fd0BYf].
 Drug repositioning using deep learning on transcriptomic data is another exciting area of research
 [@EMDwvRGb].
-Interestingly, it was shown that restricted Boltzmann machines (RBMs) can be combined into deep belief networks (DBNs) to predict novel drug-target interactions and formulate drug repositioning hypotheses [@1AU7wzPqa; @oTF8O79C].
-Finally, deep learning is also being successfully used to prioritize chemicals in the early stages of drug discovery for new targets [@xPkT1z7D].
+Restricted Boltzmann machines (RBMs) can be combined into deep belief networks (DBNs) to predict novel drug-target interactions and formulate drug repositioning hypotheses [@1AU7wzPqa; @oTF8O79C].
+Finally, deep learning is also being used to prioritize chemicals in the early stages of drug discovery for new targets [@xPkT1z7D].